sjhloco/build_fabric/README.md

 | `mlag_peer`   | 5-6          | *Interfaces used for the MLAG peer Link*
 | `mlag_kalive` | mgmt         | *Interface for the keepalive.
 If it is not an integer uses the management interface*

-***adv.address_incre:*** Increments added to the node ID and subnet to generate unique device IP addresses.
-Uniqueness is enforced by using different increments for different device-types and functions
+***adv.address_incre:*** Increments added to the *'Node ID'* and subnet to generate unique device IP addresses.
+Uniqueness is enforced by using different increments for different *device-types* and functions

 | Key               | Value | Information   |
 |-------------------|-------|---------------|